Food to go evolution: learnings from Sydney and Melbourne

 Hot food-to-go in retail feels like it is at a pivotal moment in Australia.
 Across conversations and store visits, there was a consistent sense that the category is on the verge of a step-change in both quality and relevance.

-The opportunity is clear—but so is the challenge.
+The opportunity is clear—but within this is a clear challenge.
 Success will depend on more than just improving the product.
 Retailers need to:

 Clearly define the proposition